If your baby is born with

 child's long-term care needs.

-your baby's scheduled checkups.
+your baby's regularly scheduled checkups.
 In addition to talking about health problems, your doctor may talk with you about concerns like:

 What precautions you can take to prevent colds and other